unsol/design/spec.md

 #### `EEI.selfDestruct : Int`

 Selfdestructing removes the current executing account and transfers the funds of it to the specified target account `ACCTTO`.
-If the target account is the same as the executing account, the balance of the current accound is zeroed immediately.
+If the target account is the same as the executing account, the balance of the current account is zeroed immediately.
 In any case, the status is set to `EVMC_SUCCESS`.

 1. Load `ACCT` from `eei.callState.acct`.